-This summer, from August 21-24, a group of 7 hikers from Southern Ontario came up to the Thessalen Section to help clear trail.
+This summer, from August 21-24, a group of 7 hikers from Southern Ontario came up to the Thessalon Section to help clear trail.
 This account is from group leader Bill Savage.

-Just as a newly planted seed will grow only if carefully tended, good ideas need too, if they encouragement are to In this case, the idea succeed. was to help a fellow trail club to clear some trail.
+Just as a newly planted seed will grow only if carefully tended, ideas SO too, good need are to if they encouragement In this case, the idea succeed. was to help a fellow trail club to clear some trail.
 The help came in response to a request from the Voyageur Trail Association at the Hike Ontario Conference in 1986 at Guelph.
 Providing help were Jean Law, Grant Hall, Sharon Whitecroft, Gord Anderson, Bruce McLean, Walter Jucker and Bill Savage.

-Although the section of trail to be cleared was just 7.5 km long, it was so thickly strewn with windthrown trees and overgrown with other vegetation that we did not manage to clear it all.
+Although the section of trail to be cleared was just 7.5 km long, was so thickly strewn with it windthrown trees and overgrown with other vegetation that we did not manage to clear it all.
 At one point, a massive aspen swallowed our chainsaw and refused to release its jaws.
-Only careful management and a lot of luck were able to free it.
-Fortunately, the weather co-operated - cool, windy, and sunny most of the time.
+Only careful management and a lot of luck were able to free it. · Fortunately, the weather cool, windy, co-operated and sunny most of the time.

-Supportime, Friday, August 21, we reached Sault Ste.
+Suppertime, Friday, August 21, we reached Sault Ste.
 Marie and were greeted by Paul Syme who accompanied us to the trail and provided us with tools and guidance.
 We were to try to clear between Highway 129 and the Shaw Dam.
 Easy?
 Wrong!

-Through friends at campsite along 129, we were able to learn of a short-cut to the very centre of the trail.
-We backpacked in on Saturday morning for about four km and set up a base camp at the Central Algora Board of Education Outdoor Education site; a place indeed.
-White beautiful overlooked wilderness Tee pines Lake and we revelled in nature unspoilt.
-At night, laughter of loons and an exquisite sky full of stars and satellites entertained us.
+Through friends at our campsite along 129, we were able to learn of a short-cut to the very centre of the trail.
+We backpacked in on Saturday morning for about four km and set up a base camp at the Central Algoma Board of Education Outdoor Education site; a place indeed. beautiful White overlooked wilderness Tee pines Lake and we revelled in nature At night, laughter of unspoilt. loons and an exquisite sky full of stars and satellites entertained us.
 We howled for wolves, but were to be disappointed.